ROCm/rocBLAS/docs/how-to/Programmers_Guide.rst

    ./rocblas-bench -f gemm -r f64_r --transposeA N --transposeB N -m 2048 -n 2048 -k 2048 --alpha 1 --lda 2048 --ldb 2048 --beta 0 --ldc 2048

+To measure performance on the ILP64 API functions, when they exist, add the argument ``--api 1`` rather than changing the function name set in ``-f``.
 Logging affects performance, so only use it to log the command to copy and change, then run the command without logging to measure performance.

 Note that rocblas-bench also has the flag ``-v 1`` for correctness checks.